jianxun-p/jianxun-p.github.io/src/wifi-controlled-robot/engineering-log.md

 I did some optimizing to the code to improve both readability and performance, and tested it.

 ### Brainstorm/Reflection
 Oftentimes, the use of switch statements is a better choice than if-else statements.
 In terms of readability, switch statements give a sense of matching, which is exactly what is needed in most scenarios.
-Switch statments would create a table-like structure to store the addresses of jumps.
+Switch statements would create a table-like structure to store the addresses of jumps.
 This way it can jump directly to the right address and execute code faster.
-It has two advantages, firstly, switch statments do not evaluate all predicates, and secondly, CPU instruction pipelines will not be distrub multiple times due to branch prediction failures.
+It has two advantages, firstly, switch statements do not evaluate all predicates, and secondly, CPU instruction pipelines will not be disturbed multiple times due to branch prediction failures.

 ### Issues and Fixes
 The program stopped when reading the help menu file.
 I later found out that the default buffer size was too small, so I fixed it, and the problem disappeared.